David & Kate’s Pre-Wedding Safari Adventure at

 From a photographer’s point of view, Qwabi was a dream.

-The textures of the landscape, the softness of the post‑rain light, the rich greens – it all came together perfectly.
+The textures of the landscape, the softness of the post-rain light, and the rich greens all came together perfectly.
 Every frame felt full of life.
-David and Kate moved so naturally in this environment, laughing with their friends, soaking in the experience, and just being completely present.
+David and Kate moved so naturally in this environment.
+They laughed with their friends, soaked in the experience, and were completely present.

-The clouds, once a worry for everyone, ended up adding an incredible mood to the images – soft, even light with dramatic skies that only made the colours of the bush stand out more.
-It was different to the typical “golden sunset” safari look, but in the best possible way: raw, honest, and deeply atmospheric.
+The clouds, once a worry for everyone, ended up adding an incredible mood to the images.
+The soft, even light combined with dramatic skies made the colours of the bush stand out even more.
+It was different from the typical “golden sunset” safari look, but in the best possible way: raw, honest, and deeply atmospheric.

 Looking back, it’s hard to believe how close this experience came to not happening.

 The floods in Hoedspruit could have easily turned their safari plans into a complete cancellation.
-Instead, with quick decisions and a willingness to adapt, David and Kate’s story took a different route – one that led them to Qwabi Nature Reserve and the Waterberg’s unique beauty.
+Instead, with quick decisions and a willingness to adapt, David and Kate’s story took a different route.
+This route led them to Qwabi Nature Reserve and the Waterberg’s unique beauty.

-David and Kate’s pre‑wedding safari at Qwabi Nature Reserve was many things at once: a Plan B that turned into a highlight, a gathering of nations in the African bush, and a celebration of love, resilience, and wild places.
+David and Kate’s pre-wedding safari at Qwabi Nature Reserve was many things at once.
+It was a Plan B that turned into a highlight, a gathering of nations in the African bush, and a celebration of love, resilience, and wild places.

 We absolutely enjoyed our time at Qwabi.
 From the lush, unimaginable greenery to the warmth of the people, it felt like the perfect beginning to their South African wedding journey.